Political hip-hop: Conscious hip-hop

-American rapper Kendrick Lamar has released socially-conscious hip-hop songs.
+American rapper Kendrick Lamar has released socially conscious hip-hop songs.

 Conscious hip-hop (also known as socially conscious hip-hop or conscious rap) is a subgenre of hip hop that challenges the dominant cultural, social, political, sociopolitical, philosophical, and economic consensus, and/or comments on or focuses on social issues and conflicts.
 Conscious hip hop is not necessarily overtly political, but the terms "conscious hip hop" and "political hip hop" are frequently used interchangeably, and conscious hip hop may often be implicitly political.
 Conscious hip hop began to gain traction in the 1980s, along with hip hop in general.
 The term "nation-conscious rap" has been used to more specifically describe conscious hip hop music with certain strong political messages and themes, especially Black empowerment themes.
-Some themes of conscious hip hop include social conscience, Afrocentricity, religion, culture, the economy, depictions of the struggles of ordinary people, and aversion to or commentary on crime and violence.
+Some themes of conscious hip hop include social conscience, religion, culture, the economy, depictions of the struggles of ordinary people, and aversion to or commentary on crime and violence, as well as potentially Afrocentricity.
 Conscious hip hop often seeks to raise awareness of social issues, sometimes leaving the listeners to form their own opinions rather than advocating for certain ideas and demanding actions like political hip hop.
 Conscious hip hop artists often use their music to express their views on a wide range of topics, including politics, race, poverty, and the environment.